Taxxx/javaee-6-demos/spring-mvc/README.md

-It will be a simple web application, without persistence, but a complete Spring MVC application where, instead of render responses with a JSP page, the response will be in JSON format, to be consumed as a Web Service
+It will be a simple web application, without persistence, but a complete Spring MVC application where, instead of render responses with a JSP page, the response will be in JSON format, to be consumed as a Web Service.

 # Instructions

 The application will be a typical CRUD one, and it will manage a list of houses, flats, cottages, ...
 These kind of properties managed by a real state agency.
+So, our entity, our resource will be a `Property`.

 ## Define URI's to access properties